-Builders in Surrey, Refresh Renovations offer design and build services for new builds, house renovations and home extensions in Surrey and Hampshire
+Refresh Renovations offer design and build services for new builds, house renovations and home extensions throughout the United Kingdom.

 Along with the bricks and windows, the roof is one of the most defining elements of any house, so it’s important to be open-minded when selecting the best roofing material.
 The choice of material will doubtless be influenced by the design of the property, its age, the local climate and – perhaps most significantly – the available budget.
 In terms of expenditure, it’s recommended that around 10% of any new-build budget be allocated to the roof, with an additional 5% being set aside for the covering materials, but those percentages are not set in stone.
 There’s no doubt, however, that the most appropriate roofing solution will also be dictated by the level of rainfall and sunshine, the surrounding environment and the size of the building.